-Shoals man arrested for having sexual relationship with a minor
+Shoals man arrested for having sexual relationship with minor

 Related Content

-- Shoals man arrested for having sexual relationship with a minor
+- Shoals man arrested for having sexual relationship with minor

 - Two men arrested for sexually abusing minors